rails/rails/guides/source/active_storage_overview.md

 ```

 To implement customized authentication, a new controller must be created on
-the backend server, similar to the following:
+the Rails application, similar to the following:
 ```ruby
 class DirectUploadsController < ActiveStorage::DirectUploadsController
   skip_before_action :verify_authenticity_token